Quebecca/qc_comments/README.md

 * Link check

-You can configure this protection with the typoscript configuration that cames with the extension, in the setup.typoscript file.
+You can configure this protection with the typoscript configuration that comes with the extension, in the setup.typoscript file.

 #### Screenshot of the comments form in a front end page